Animax Designs has become a leading theatrical creature shop for puppets and advanced effects technology for television, film and theme parks.

 The art, molding, painting, engineering and programming departments pounded this last minute idea out in a matter of days, working right up until the event, leaving me with about twelve minutes to familiarize myself with the rig.

-Once your hands are scanned over a panel, each hand and finger controls the 16 different motors in the face, including consonant and vowel lip positions.
+Once your hands are scanned over a panel, each hand and finger controls the 16-20 different motors in the face, including consonant and vowel lip positions.
 The controllers (the brain) were provided by the geniuses at Weigl Works.
 I think I heard they ran about $16,000 each.

-Not only a beautiful piece of art, puppeteering with this kind of technology allows for smooth prerecords with live integration, recording the manipulation of a live performance for immediate playback, direct improvisation with audiences, and as the clients will attest, opens the door of conversation to utilize this for advancing concepts.
+Not only a beautiful piece of art, puppeteering with this kind of technology allows for smooth prerecords with live integration.
+You can record the manipulation of a live performance for immediate playback, or direct improvisation with audiences.

 Fascinating.